pitmanme/HiMap/README.md

 ## Installation

-To run Optimal Lomap there are currently two installation steps:
+To run Optimal Lomap there are currently three installation steps:

 (1)